carolinedunn/arduino-game-buttons-buzzer/README.md

-# 6-Player Arduino Buzzer Game
+Game Night Buzzer - Arduino Uno

-A competitive buzzer game for 6 players using Arduino Uno with arcade-style buttons, LED feedback, distinct win tones, and an LCD display.
+A competitive buzzer game for up to 6 players using Arduino Uno with arcade-style buttons, LED feedback, distinct win tones, and an LCD display.

 ## Features